karalkal/KalinKaraliev/project2/readme.md

 ORDER BY p.lastName, p.firstName, d.name, l.name
 ```

+## Update 14 August 2024
+#### (some notes below might be irrelevant)

+- introduced semantic elements - removed `<section>`, replaced with `<header>`, `<main>`, `<footer>`.

+- rendering tables using Vanilla JS instead of jQuery.

+- spinner hides only `<main>` while awaiting response, not whole `<body>`.

+- created generic error modal rendering function, errors or non-200 statuses will trigger it.

+- pre-delete check of location/department enabled (new query to DB to confirm no dependencies will be affected).

+- departments and locations php routes refactored to return data ordered alphabetically.

+- select options rendered with the results from the above request instead of using cached data obtained at initial render. `<select>` of departments gets its locations data by making a second request in relevant php route, same applies to `<select>` of personnel and its  departments data .

+- before updating location it would be good to display its name value locationName, hence created new php routine getLocationByID.php.

+- the same allies before updating department and personnel.

+- updating staff as per the requirements, incl. names (which were readonly before).

+- filtering staff as per the requirements, modal does not hide, alternates` <select>`s.

 ## Notes on Functionality

 - The application allows for the addition, update and deletion of entries in all tables.